Rubee01/Helmet-Detection/README.md

 ## Usage

-1. Upload the `Safety_Helmet_Detection.ipynb` file to your Google Drive.
+1. Upload the `Helmet_Detection.ipynb` file to your Google Drive.
 2. Open the notebook in Google Colab.
 3. Run the cells sequentially to:
     -   Install necessary libraries and dependencies